 Where it is not reasonably practicable to avoid the use of medical sharps, the Sharps Regulations require employers to substitute traditional, unprotected medical sharps with a ‘safer sharp’ where it reasonably practicable to do so.
 The term ‘safer sharp’ means medical sharps that incorporate features or mechanisms to prevent or minimise the risk of accidental injury.
 For example, a range of syringes and needles are now available with a shield or cover that slides or pivots to cover the needle after use.

 ‘Safer sharps’ do not necessarily remove all risks associated with the use of a sharp.
-In some circumstances, patients may provide needles for example, for administration of insulin, which they expect a healthcare worker to use and the employer has not had an opportunity to ensure that it is a suitable ‘safer sharp’.
+In some circumstances, patients may provide needles for example, for the administration of insulin, which they expect a healthcare worker to use and the employer have not had an opportunity to ensure that it is a suitable ‘safer sharp’.
 The employer’s risk assessment should identify if their employees may be faced with such a request, and make arrangements to ensure that employees have safe systems of work and the appropriate information, training and equipment to deal with this situation.

 It is important to prevent the recapping of needles.
 Injuries can occur after a needle has been used if the healthcare worker holds the needle in one hand and attempts to place a cap on the needle with the other hand, often called two-handed recapping.